 Infection (STEC, HIV, Streptococcus pneumonia)

-Genetic diseases (complementary gene mutation, vit B12 metabolic disorders, inherited vWF deficiency)
+- Genetic diseases (complementary gene mutation, vitamin B12 metabolic disorders, a congenital vWF deficiency)

-STEC is transmitted via undercooked meat or raw (unpasteurized) milk because STEC is found in the intestinal tract of domesticated animals.
-Apple cider is another source of transmission of the disease.
+STEC is found in the intestinal tracts of domesticated animals, so it is transmitted via undercooked meat or raw (unpasteurized) milk.
+Apple cider is another source of disease transmission.
 Rarely, STEC epidemics can occur due to contaminated vegetables (e.g., spinach and lettuce).
-Associations have been found with bathing in contaminated swimming pools, lakes, ponds and oral contraceptive intake.
+Associations have been found with bathing in contaminated swimming pools, lakes, and ponds.

 Pathophysiology of Hemolytic Anemia

-The verotoxin produced by STEC is absorbed from the intestines and causes endothelial injury, especially of the kidney (also brain and other organs); these results in clotting/thrombi formation, as well as damage to red blood cells and platelets, in particular when they pass through the damaged microvasculature of the kidney.
-The damaged cells and increased platelet activation are the cause of the hematological signs of hemolysis and thrombocytopenia, whereas endothelial injury directly or due to fibrin deposition causes renal injury, leading to renal insufficiency and failure.
+The verotoxin produced by STEC is absorbed from the intestines.
+It causes endothelial injury, especially to the kidney (also brain and other organs), which results in clotting/thrombi formation as well as damage to red blood cells and platelets, especially when they pass through the kidney’s damaged microvasculature.
+The damaged cells and increased platelet activation cause the hematological signs of hemolysis and thrombocytopenia.
+Endothelial injury, directly or due to fibrin deposition, causes renal injury, leading to renal insufficiency and failure.

 Mechanism of cytotoxic effects

-Mechanism of cytotoxic effects of shiga toxin: The toxin binds to cells containing Gb3 receptors.
-These receptors are abundant in endothelial cells, podocytes, and proximal tubular cells of a human.
-The binding of toxin to cells cause apoptosis.
+The Shiga toxin binds to cells containing Gb3 receptors, which are abundant in human endothelial cells, podocytes, and proximal tubular cells.
+The toxin’s binding to the cells causes apoptosis.

-Pneumococci-associated HUS has a similar pathophysiology of toxin-induced damage; however, the toxin is n-acetyl neuraminidase, released by Streptococcus pneumoniae.
-Here, n-acetyl neuraminidase damages the endothelial cells to expose the hidden T antigen, which is acted upon by endogenous IgM, thereby triggering microvascular angiopathy.
+Pneumococci-associated HUS has similar pathophysiology of toxin-induced damage.
+However, the toxin is n-acetyl neuraminidase, released by streptococcus pneumoniae.
+Here, n-acetyl neuraminidase damages the endothelial cells and exposes the hidden T antigen, which is acted upon by endogenous IgM, thereby triggering microvascular angiopathy.